muhammad-tamim/JavaScript-notes/README.md

 ```

 #### Enums:
 Enums allow you to define a set of named constant values.
+Means enums is a custom type that allows you to group related constant values under a single name.

 ```ts
 enum Days {